 The Nyxem worm's file-destroying payload didn't bring the world to its knees Feb.
-3. But Jim Moore, information security officer for the Rochester Institute of Technology in New York, grew concerned after reading
+3. But Jim Moore, information security officer for the Rochester Institute of Technology in New York, grew concerned after reading media reports that dismissed the threat as hyperbole.

 As far as he was concerned, people weren't seeing the opportunity that was in front of them.